Cognigy/Documentation/docs/insights/dashboards/nlu-performance.md

 By clicking ![vertical-ellipsis](https://docs.cognigy.com/assets/icons/vertical-ellipsis.svg),
-you can select the **Go to Intent Trainer**, which will take you to the application in Cognigy.AI for improving your Flow.
+you can select the **Go to Intent Trainer**, which will take you to the application in Cognigy.AI for improving your Flow and Intents.
 For more information, see [Intent Trainer](../../ai/train/intent-trainer.md).

 Source table: